jpo/vim-railscasts-theme/README.md

 # Description

-A GUI only color scheme based on the RailsCasts TextMate theme.
+A GUI only color scheme based on the repository ``vim-railscasts-theme``.

 # Installation